COMMON HURDLES!

 Do you use traditional joints?

-Yes.
-All our cabinet frames (cupboards for example), and open framework (tables and stools for example), are joined with traditional mortise and tenon joints.
+All our bespoke cabinet frames (cupboards for example), and open framework (tables and stools for example), are joined with traditional mortise and tenon joints.
+We may employ different methods of jointing on some of the components on our Berwick range semi-bespoke furniture in order to keep manufacturing costs down.
 All dovetails, for drawers etc. are cut by hand (Berwick range uses machine cut dovetails).

 No. This is widely used in furniture imported from Eastern Europe and the Far East and is a cheaper, bland and inferior version of character English/French oak (Quercus robur).